 Y O U!

 Besides loving yourself perhaps you can indulge in a double whammy.
-Are you having a not so secret love affair, just like me, with the city of Paris itself?
-Whoosh – more sass!
+Are you having a not-so-secret love affair, just like me, with the city of Paris itself?
 Let’s revel in this delightful duo of love on February 14 – Valentine’s Day in Paris.

-How to Spend Valentine’s Day in Paris as a Solo Gal
+How To Spend Valentine’s Day In Paris Solo